-You know this proverbs, "Can't keep resolutions longer than a few days."
-We Koreans use this very much and also very often.
+You know this proverbs, "Resolution good for three days," We Koreans use this very much and also very often.
 Yes, only three days.
-Let's put here, starting and running just #1, 2, 3, then you will be burned out, far before the final destination, the finish line, and says "#10 looks very far from here, so better to stop now, that is not my job."
+Let's put here #1, 2, 3, then you will be burn out, far before the final destination, the finish line, and says "#10 looks very far from here, so better to stop now, that is not our job."

-So the reasons all of these, I might say it's wiser to start from #10, "the final destination" in your hand, then you can be walking freely between #1 to 10, in the end you will find you are arrived in the #10.
+From the reasons all of these, I might say it's more wiser to start from #10, "the final destination" in your hand, then you can walking freely between #1 to 10, in the end you will find you are arrived in the #10.
 You got it.

 This is one of many secrets to make it.
 For instance, to make school in Nagaland and Kenya were easier in terms of this strategy.
-We, I and Principals over there started making school from the end, more specifically, we decided firmly "When To Open" the school.
+We, I and principals over there started making school from the end, more specifically, we decided firmly "When To Open" the school.
 So we were freely walking between #1 to 10.
 Sometimes we were in the #4, sometime #9, sometime #8, so on.
 Anyway, we did not skip anyone of these 10 stages, but freely come and going in between.
 After all we covered 10 stages completely, but not in a row #1, 2, 3...at all.
-It depended on that needed at that moment.
+It depended one that needed at that moment.
 So it was easy to cope with any difficulties, any challenges.
 So two seminaries were opened successfully.

 I am now adjusting this strategy to making Melvin's University in Kenya, actually not making but shifting seminary to university.
 We determined firmly to make university, called it #10, finish line, landing spot that we have already in our hand even though it is surely not physically but in our hearts.
 Not in here but it here in our mind, imagination, then show it to the people just like Real One.
-Yes, people need to see the same picture, even it is not real one yet.
+Yes, people need to see the same picture even it is not real one yet.
 That's in the dreaming, but its real in our heart, and clear plan in our imagination.